 Activities to be coordinated through the Internal Control Officer include, but need not be limited to:

-Stony Brook University has designated Daniel J. Melucci to serve as campus Internal Control Officer.
-The Internal Control Officer reports directly to the campus President and is an individual with sufficient authority to act on behalf of the President in implementing and reviewing the University's Internal Control Program.
+Stony Brook University has designated a campus Internal Control Officer, who reports directly to the campus President and is an individual with sufficient authority to act on behalf of the President in implementing and reviewing the University's Internal Control Program.
 This individual has a broad knowledge of agency operations, personnel, and policy objectives.

 To protect the integrity of the internal audit function, the internal control officer is not organizationally assigned to the audit department, does not conduct internal audits and does not act in the capacity of an internal auditor.